JustBluce/QAML/README.md

 ## Preparations

 ### MySQL
-- Install mysql in your computer with the guide https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/
+- Install mysql in your computer with the [following guide](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/)
   - pip uninstall mysql (or whatever other package you installed that way)
   - Visit https://dev.mysql.com/downloads/mysql/ and download proper mysql
   - Go through the setup process and REMEMBER your password(will be used later)